Keiraville

 Keiraville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Keiraville's dwellings, as per the latest Census, consisted of 63.2% houses and 36.8% other types (semi-detached, apartments, others).
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Keiraville was 38.6%, similar to Regional NSW.
-Mortgaged dwellings were 21.6% and rented ones were 39.7%.
-The median monthly mortgage repayment was $2,200, exceeding Regional NSW's average of $1,733.
-Median weekly rent in Keiraville was $420, higher than Regional NSW's $330.
-Nationally, Keiraville's mortgage repayments were significantly higher at $2,200 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Keiraville's dwelling structure, as per the latest Census, consisted of 63.2% houses and 36.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 63.2% houses and 17.4% other dwellings.
+Home ownership in Keiraville was at 38.6%, similar to Regional NSW, with the rest being mortgaged (21.6%) or rented (39.7%).
+The median monthly mortgage repayment in Keiraville was $2,200, higher than Regional NSW's average of $1,733.
+Median weekly rent in Keiraville was recorded at $420, compared to Regional NSW's $330.
+Nationally, Keiraville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing